ivanhofer/typesafe-i18n/README.md

 #### i18nString

+> use case: string interpolation for selected parts of an application

 The `i18nString` contains the core of the localization engine.
 To initialize it, you need to pass your desired `locale` and the `formatters` (optional) you want to use.\
 You will get an object back that can be used to transform your translation strings.